 This is the last part of the fleece pullover sew along!
 Haven’t started yours yet?
 You can catch up on part one, and part two here.
-I’m using this BurdaStyle pattern and you can download it yourself for 50% off with code PULLOVER50 and sew along by reviewing part one and two first.
+I’m using the BurdaStyle Structured Sweatshirt pattern.
 Let’s get to it and finish up sewing this wintery warm and colorful pullover!
+(As of March 2023, we are phasing out our Fleece fabric and launching Polartec® Fleece, which will also work great for this project!)

 Fold the turtleneck band in half, with wrong sides together and pin mark the center front.
 The two end edges are the center back.
 Lay the pullover’s neck edge open on your table and pin the band in place matching up the edge and center fronts for an even ease in.